trustd-solutions/website/trustdSite/content/english/_index.md

 ---
 banner:
-  title: "DevOps Accelerator for all shapes <br> Scale your business\vnot your costs"
+  title: "DevOps Accelerator for all shapes <br> Scale your business,\vnot your costs"
   image: images/banner-art.svg
   content: We provide end-to-end DevOps solutions to take care of <br> your digital
     transformation and efficient delivery